 There are 2 modes of blanking time for high load jumps; the basic mode and the extendable mode.
 The blanking time for the basic mode is set at 20ms while the extendable mode will increase the blanking time by adding an external capacitor at the BA pin in addition to the basic mode blanking time.
-During this blanking time window the overload detection is disabled.
-With this concept no further external components are necessary to adjust the blanking window.
+During this blanking time window the system can give the maximum power to the loading.